 Conservative treatment—rest, medication, exercise, and bracing—is often successful at relieving pain and swelling, especially when treatment is started early.
-About 73 percent of people have a significant reduction in pain and can return to normal activities following early treatment of spondylolysis.
+A majority of people can have a significant reduction in pain and can return to normal activities following early treatment of spondylolysis.

 Can spondylolysis be prevented?